Auxiliary in business to buy medical equipment & amenities for hospital

 In the dim and distant past of the last century the internet and intranet arrived at Vic General, but only for Island Health.
 "Not enough bandwidth", they said.
 "Privacy" too.
 Patients, visitors, and volunteers were on the outside peering greedily in.

 Then along came Auxiliary member Carolyn Haines.
 Stuck in hospital for a protracted time, she built up a head of steam.
 Telephones were very expensive to rent and not everyone had smart phones.
 She the Auxiliary nagged and whined and pushed.
-Coincidentally the provider gained the ability to have a broader band and the ability to have "business" WiFi meant that public WiFi was possible -- the only thing standing the way was, of course, money.
-Enter the Auxiliary, who is financing the public Wifi that everyone can use in the hospital, and the world changed....at least for the patients.
+Coincidentally, the provider gained the ability to have a broader band and the ability to have "business" WiFi meant that public WiFi was possible -- the only thing standing the way was, of course, money.
+Enter the Auxiliary, who finances the public Wifi that everyone can use in the hospital, and the world changed....at least for the patients.

 The Auxiliary is completely volunteer, so all our profits go to the hospital’s needs.